dsatizabal/ballastlane/README.md

 ## Creating an user

-To create an user you'll need to stop the API, manually edit the line X of the [Users Controller](./BallastLane/BallastLane.API/Controllers/UsersController.cs) to comment the *[Authenticate]* decorator to allow anonymous users.
+To create an user you'll need to stop the API, manually edit the line 9 of the [Users Controller](./BallastLane/BallastLane.API/Controllers/UsersController.cs) to comment the *[Authenticate]* decorator to allow anonymous users.
 Once you do so you can create an user, make sure you include a password that:

 - Has at least 8 chars in length.
 - Includes at least an uppercase and a lowercase letter.